Dear All,

 From India, Mumbai

-Dear Manish Anand
+Dear Manish Anand,

 "This is the third fire accident in less than two months and the fourth this year.

-Two workers engaged by a private company were burnt alive in a blast in the recently commissioned blast furnace-III May 1.
+Two workers engaged by a private company were burnt alive in a blast in the recently commissioned blast furnace-III on May 1.

 The blast furnace-III was erected as part of a plan to expand plant capacity to 6.3 million tonnes.

-Steel Plant Employees' Union general secretary D. Adinarayana blamed negligence on the part of the management for frequent accidents in the plant.
+Steel Plant Employees' Union general secretary D. Adinarayana blamed negligence on the part of the management for frequent accidents in the plant."

 From India